ABET Accreditation Evaluation Is an 18-Month, Five-Step Process.

 - if required, completed the readiness review may begin the accreditation process by filing a Request for Evaluation (RFE) by January 31 of the year in which the program is seeking an on-site visit.

 Every RFE must be accompanied by one official transcript from a recent program graduate.

 Once your program has submitted a Request for Evaluation, it must submit a Self-Study Report to ABET Headquarters by July 1.
 The chair of your program’s accreditation review team will then instruct you on distributing copies of the Self-Study Report to each member of the review team.
-Helpful resources for preparing the Self-Study Report can be found in the ABET Symposium presentation archive.

 The On-Site Visit

 On-Site visits are typically scheduled between September and December in the same year of an RFE submission.
 For programs located in the U.S., the on-site visit usually takes place between September and December, generally Sunday through Tuesday.
 Programs outside the U.S. may have a different schedule.